githubEdit

 Select the supported method to integrate to any of the selected source systems.
 Authentication details of the Source system can be found in their respective documentation.
 For instance, ServiceNow supports Basic and OAuth as authentication methods.

-If for example, you select Basic authentication, you will need to fill in the JSON paths for the username and password based on the secret template.
-This will ensure that the Connector will extract the original username and password from the PAM system.
+For example, if you choose Basic authentication, you will need to fill in the JSON paths for the username and password based on the secret template.
+This will ensure that the Connector will extract the original username and password from the PAM system.z

 Last updated